-This Official Statement contains specific information relating to the Bonds including their general description, certain matters affecting the financing, certain legal matters, historical financial information and other information pertinent to this issue.
+This Official Statement, including the cover page and the attached appendices, contains specific information relating to the Bonds and Notes, including their general description, the purpose of the issues, a summary of borrowing procedures, certain matters affecting the financings, certain legal matters, historical financial information and other information pertinent to these issues.
 This Official Statement should be read in its entirety.

 All financial and other information presented herein has been provided by the Township from its records, except for information expressly attributed to other sources.
-The presentation of information is intended to show recent historic information and, but only to the extent specifically provided herein, certain projections into the immediate future, and is not necessarily indicative of future or continuing trends in the financial position of the Township.
+The presentation of information, including tables of receipts and disbursements, is intended to show recent historic information and is not indicative of future or continuing trends in the financial position or other affairs of the Township.

-Prior to the issuance of the Bonds, the Township will execute an agreement for the benefit of the holders of the Bonds to comply with the secondary market disclosure requirements of the Securities and Exchange Commission's Rule 15c2-12 ("Rule 15c2-12") applicable to the Bonds.
+Prior to the issuance of the Bonds and the Notes, the Township will execute an agreement for the benefit of the holders of the Bonds and the Notes to comply with the secondary market disclosure requirements of the Securities and Exchange Commission's Rule 15c2-12 ("Rule 15c2-12") applicable to the Bonds and the Notes.
 See "SECONDARY MARKET DISCLOSURE" and "APPENDIX D - FORM OF CONTINUING DISCLOSURE AGREEMENT" herein.

-DESCRIPTION OF THE BONDS
+DESCRIPTION OF THE BONDS AND NOTES